 An Impression to Pray

-Many of us, whenever we experience a deep, distressing sorrow, our thoughts will often go right to a prayer — a prayer for help and mercy.
+Many of us, whenever we experience a deep, distressing sorrow, the first thought we have is to pray — praying for help and mercy!
 This impression to pray is from the Holy Spirit!

 In the midst of our sorrows, the Holy Spirit moves upon us, urging us to seek Father’s mercy and grace, to seek to learn what Father is trying to teach us.
 This is a very valuable moment!
 It is a moment when our brokenness and sorrow should lead us into God’s comfort and guidance, as well as work in us any necessary changes and repentance (2Corinthians 7:9-10).